-The weight-bearing bones of the foot and lower leg are especially vulnerable to stress fractures because of the repetitive forces they must absorb during activities like walking, running, and jumping.
-The most common locations of stress fractures are the second and third metatarsals of the foot, which are thinner (and often longer) than the adjacent first metatarsal (big toe).
+The weight-bearing bones of the foot and lower leg are especially vulnerable to Stress Fracture because of the repetitive forces they must absorb during activities like walking, running, and jumping.
+The most common locations of Stress Fracture are the second and third metatarsals of the foot, which are thinner (and often longer) than the adjacent first metatarsal (big toe).
 This is the area of greatest impact on your foot as you push off when you walk or run.

 Stress fractures are also common in the calcaneus (heel); fibula (the outer bone of the lower leg and ankle); talus (a small bone in the ankle joint); and the navicular (a bone on the top of the midfoot).